Francescde/ApiMovieIMDB/README.md

 - **data_loader.py:12 (etl_movies_genres)** = 705.030 seconds (main function)
   - *Description:* The total execution time for the main function `etl_movies_genres` within the `data_loader.py` module.

 These timings provide insights into potential areas for further optimization.
-Future efforts will be directed towards minimizing the execution times of these key components, exploring advanced indexing strategies, and enhancing parallel processing to achieve more efficient data insertion.
+Future efforts should be directed towards minimizing the execution times of these key components, exploring advanced indexing strategies, and enhancing parallel processing to achieve more efficient data insertion.

 ## 4. **Enhancing Data Loading Efficiency:**
    To address the second most time-consuming aspect of reading data from files, we should consider implementing the following optimizations within the `DataSource` class: